nerdyman/react-compare-slider/README.md

 ## Requirements

 - React 16.8+
-- The latest two versions of each major browser are officially supported
+- The latest two versions of each major browser are officially supported (at time of publishing)